- Laura Briand (She/her)

 - Email:

-Mohammad Ali has more than 10 years of experience of undertaking general corporate commercial advisory and transactional and regulatory work, both in private practice and in-house in a number of jurisdictions in Asia, Middle-east and Europe.
+Mohammad Ali has close to 20 years of experience in general corporate commercial advisory and transactional and regulatory work, both in private practice and in-house in Asia, the Middle East, Europe, and Canada.

 Experience

-Mohammad Ali is particularly interested in advising clients on mergers & acquisitions, financings (equity/loan), structuring/restructuring and business-setup.
-He is engaged regularly by business clients in consumer intensive businesses as well as clients working in the renewable energy, oil and gas, power and construction projects as well as clients operating in the oceans economy.
-He helps his clients develop and negotiate a variety of contracts for their business operations including agency and licensing agreements, shareholders agreements, investments and subscription agreements, joint venture agreements, service contracts, design, build and operate (DBO) and engineering, procurement, and construction (EPC) contracts.
+Mohammad Ali is particularly interested in advising clients on mergers & acquisitions, financing transactions (equity/debt), structuring/restructuring, and business setup.
+He is engaged regularly by business clients in consumer intensive businesses as well as clients working in the renewable energy, housing, power and construction projects as well as clients operating in the ocean economy.
+He helps his clients develop and negotiate a variety of contracts for their business operations including agency, licensing and distribution agreements, shareholders agreements, limited partnership structures, investments and subscription agreements, joint venture agreements, service contracts, design, build and operate (DBO) and engineering, procurement, and construction (EPC) contracts.

 Bar Admission